marc-mas-ferrer/dt-for-implementers/lab_guides/content/01 - Detect, Visualize and Prioritize/index.md

 ![](../../assets/images/1-2-vulnerabilities.png)

 All detected vulnerabilities will be presented and sorted by their Davis Security Score (DSS) vulnerability score.
-We can use the filter field at the top to find the critical third-party vulnerabilities that are most at risk (exposed to the internet).
+We can use the filter field at the top to find the critical third-party vulnerabilities most at risk (exposed to the internet).
 The filter statement can comprise multiple fields, including but not limited to Davis risk level and Davis risk factors.

-Using the screenshot below you'll need to create and complete the field statement that gives the desired outcome.
+Using the screenshot below, you'll need to create and complete the field statement that gives the desired outcome.

 ![](../../assets/images/1-3-filter-vulnerabilities-new.png)